Sureshkrishh/Employee-Attrition-Prediction/README.md

 # Employee Attrition Prediction

 ## DATA SET:
-This dataset is provided by learnbay as part of my capstone project The dataset has following features
+This dataset is provided as part of my capstone project The dataset has following features
 * Age
 * Attrition